JordanBelmont/ask-sothoth/README.md

 </h3>

 # Description
-A magic 8-ball application combining the themes of Eldritch horror and *Ask Jeeves*.
+*Ask Sothoth* is a magic 8-ball application with a horror twist.

+## Feature
-Users can type in questions into the input bar and receive randomised answers.
+The main feature of *Ask Sothoth* is a fully-responsive question-and-answer application.
+Users can type in questions into the input bar and receive randomised answers with sound effects.

+## Theme
+The chosen theme of *Ask Sothoth* is Eldritch horror meets Ask Jeeves.

 # Requirements
 No special requirements.
 - Clone this repository to your desktop
 - Navigate to the top level of the directory
 - Open index.html in your browser.

 # Technologies
 - HTML5
 - CSS